Air pollution in Mexico City: Effects of air pollution on human health

+Over the years, Mexico City's air pollution has negatively affected the population of the city.
+From 1995 to 2015, the lower quality of air has affected 24 million people living in the Metropolitan Area of the city.
+Also, PM 2.5 levels cause around 6,700 premature deaths each year in Mexico City.
+Additionally, early stages of Alzheimer have been found in young children.

+Mexico City's air quality index

-In April–May 2016, ozone and suspended matter pollution in Mexico City reached levels that were detrimental to health, though the criterion to signal a pollution alert was lower in 2016 than in the 1980s.
-The city's population continues to grow, to spread out, which lengthens automobile trips, and the number of autos in the city increases yearly.
+In April–May 2016, ozone and suspended matter pollution in Mexico City reached levels that were detrimental to health, though the criteria to signal a pollution alert was lower in 2016 than in the 1980s.
+The city's population continues to grow and spread out, increasing automobiles usage in the city each year.

-The air-quality monitor system (IMECA) is the tool used by the Mexican Authorities to measure air quality.
-A total of 8 system monitors, located all around Mexico City measure the levels for the 6 main pollutants that are found in the atmosphere of the city.
+Mexico City previously used IMECA (Índice Metropolitano de la Calidad del Aire / Metropolitan Index of Air Quality), but transitioned to IAIS in 2020.
+IAIS (Índice Aire y Salud / Air and Health Index) is the tool used to measure air quality in Mexico City.
+A total of 34 monitors, located all around Mexico City measure the levels for the 6 main pollutants that are found in the atmosphere of the city.
 The measured pollutants are: O3, PM10, PM2.5, CO, NO2, SO2.
-In addition, the stations have a meteorological tower, equipped with sensors that measure the ambient temperature, wind speed and direction, precipitation, solar radiation, relative humidity and barometric pressure.

-Indicators for each pollutant allow to assess the state of air quality, with respect to specific pollution events.
-Indicators of the maximum hourly concentrations and daily mobile averages were used to evaluate the behavior of the concentrations presented by the criteria pollutants and their reference to health protection standards.
-IMECA is the index used to display the level of pollution and the level of risk that represents to the human health in the greater Mexico City as well as the time of the measurements or the actions recommended for protection.

-To report the quality of the air, the IMECA uses 5 index categories: